-REL/ICS 343 Islamic Context 3 credits A study of Islamic history, culture, and religion with practical implications of cross-cultural ministry in that context.
-REL/ICS 344 Hindu Context 3 credits A study of Hindu history, culture, and religion with practical implications of cross-cultural ministry in that context.
-REL/ICS 345 Major Cults: Counterfeit Christian Context 3 credits This course looks closely at the history, theology, and practices of major cults, with practical implications of ministry.
+REL/ICS 343 Islamic Context

+A study of Islamic history, culture, and religion with practical implications of cross-cultural ministry in that context.

+REL/ICS 344 Hindu Context

+A study of Hindu history, culture, and religion with practical implications of cross-cultural ministry in that context.

+REL/ICS 345 Major Cults: Counterfeit Christian Context

+This course looks closely at the history, theology, and practices of major cults, with practical implications of ministry.
 Emphasis will be placed on groups such as Jehovah's Witnesses, Mormons, and Christian Science.

-REL/ICS 346 Traditional Religions Context 3 credits A general introduction to the beliefs and practices in traditional religions.
+REL/ICS 346 Traditional Religions Context

+A general introduction to the beliefs and practices in traditional religions.
 The course explores the concepts of gods/spirits, humans/souls, ghosts/ancestors, taboo/sin, rituals, divination, witchcraft, sorcery/magic, spirit possession, and shamanism and how they influence Christian believers who come from a traditional-religion culture, Western societies, and major world religions.

-ICS/REL 347 European Context 3 credits A study of European history, culture, and religion with practical implications of cross-cultural ministry in that context.
-ICS/REL 348 Global South Context 3 credits
+ICS/REL 347 European Context

+A study of European history, culture, and religion with practical implications of cross-cultural ministry in that context.

+ICS/REL 348 Global South Context A study of the history, culture, and religions of the Global South with practical implic